Instructions for completion of a Client Accommodation Requirements Questionnaire

 Respond yes or no to Question 6d).
-If yes, include the office population and/or SPS population (FTE and/or non-FTE) for Shared Services Canada in section 7, Anticipated Population, and section 8, Special Purpose Space, respectively.
+If yes, include the office population and/or Special Purpose Space (SPS) population (Full Time Employee (FTE) and/or non-FTE) for Shared Services Canada in section 7, Anticipated Population, and section 8, Special Purpose Space, respectively.

 Please enter the full name, telephone number and e-mail address of the Shared Services Canada representative.